robertmartin8/MachineLearningStocks/README.md

 While I would not live trade based off of the predictions from this exact code, I do believe that you can use this project as starting point for a profitable trading system – I have actually used code based on this project to live trade, with pretty decent results (around 20% returns on backtest and 10-15% on live trading).

-Though this project was originally based on Sentdex's excellent [machine learning tutorial](https://www.youtube.com/playlist?list=PLQVvvaa0QuDd0flgGphKCej-9jp-QdzZ3), it has quite a lot of personal significance for me.
+This project has quite a lot of personal significance for me.
 It was my first proper python project, one of my first real encounters with ML, and the first time I used git.
 At the start, my code was rife with bad practice and inefficiency: I have since tried to amend most of this, but please be warned that some minor issues may remain (feel free to raise an issue, or fork and submit a PR).
-Both the project and myself as a programmer have evolved a lot since the first iteration, and despite its origins in a youtube tutorial series I now think of it as 'my own'.
+Both the project and myself as a programmer have evolved a lot since the first iteration, but there is always room to improve.

 *As a disclaimer, this is a purely educational project.
 Be aware that backtested performance may often be deceptive – trade at your own risk!*